 ‘X’ never, ever marks the spot. ~Indiana Jones

 Get out your fedora, bullwhip, and trusty pistol because it’s time to go on an adventure.
 Few films more brilliantly epitomize the rugged adventurer and grounded man than the Indiana Jones trilogy.
-Following the story of Indiana Jones (duh) a professor of archeology, expert in the occult, and how you say… obtainer of rare antiquities, the epic trilogy is filled with enough action, seduction, and suave dialogue to give Mr. Bond a run for his money.
-While the film is undeniably awesome, it’s also filled to the brim with lessons about how to be a stronger grounded man (if you know what to look for).
+Following the story of Indiana Jones (duh) a professor of archaeology, expert in the occult, and how you say… obtainer of rare antiquities, the epic trilogy is filled with enough action, seduction, and suave dialogue to give Mr. Bond a run for his money.
+If you’re looking for fun, action, and adventure, Indiana Jones is easily one of the best movies to watch.
+But it’s also filled to the brim with lessons about how to be a stronger grounded man (if you know what to look for).

 One of my favorite parts about the film is how Indiana beautifully balances education and real-world experience.
 Sure, he’s a professor at a prestigious university and spends days and weeks researching artifacts and the lore behind them, but he doesn’t hesitate to get out into the real world and actually do what he teaches.
 In addition to his book and street smarts, Indy is also a master of improvisation, unexpectedly resourceful, and committed to living his life by a code, even when it’s not easy.

 Must Watch Movies of All Time: Romance Films

 I have loved her even when I hated her… only married couples’ll understand that one… ~Cal

 While the movie might sound like a die-hard chick flick, nothing could be further from the truth.
 After finding out that his wife had an affair and wants a divorce, Cal Weaver (played by Steve Carrell) is sent spiraling into the world of pick up after meeting the mysterious and charismatic Jacob Palmer (Ryan Gosling).